sergicontre/sergicontre-personal-blog/posts/interoperability-lab-update.md

  - A common component model instead proprietary solutions by frameworks.
  - Component-based software engineering

-## 4. Approaches and actions to Achieving UI interoperability
+## 4. Approaches and actions to achieving UI interoperability

 From an architectural point of view, we could organize the different approaches to interoperate components in different scenarios